 - You might shield more heavily at work during a stressful time.

-- You might have a very light shield if you’re going to a public Pagan event (there are strangers and people you don’t know there, and probably some random energies.)
+- You might have a light shield if you’re going to a public Pagan event (there are strangers and people you don’t know there, and probably some random energies.)

 - You might take down the shield for a long walk in a nature preserve or park.